Asymptotic behavior of periodic solutions in one-parameter families of Li\'{e}nard equations: Existence of the limit cycle and continuous dependence on

 \begin{proposition} Assume hypotheses {\bf (A1), (A2)}, and {\bf (A3)}.
 Then, for every $\lambda >0,$ the differential system \eqref{S1} has a unique stable limit cycle $\Phi(\lambda )$ which depends continuously on $\lambda $. \end{proposition}

 To prove Proposition \ref{existence} we need the next result due to Dragil\"{e}v \cite{Dragilev1952}.
 For a proof see Theorem 5.1 of \cite{Ye}.
-It is worthwhile to mention also that, in \cite{CioVil2015}, the authors provide an extension of Dragilev's theorem.
+It is worth mentioning also that, in \cite{CioVil2015}, the authors provide an extension of Dragilev's theorem.

 \begin{theorem}[Dragil\"{e}v \cite{Dragilev1952}] Consider the differential system